Introduction to Electromagnetism

 Electromagnetic Waves

-Representation of an EM wave moving through spaceA changing electric field can give rise to a changing magnetic field, and vise versa.
+EM WaveA changing electric field can give rise to a changing magnetic field, and vise versa.
 In an electromagnetic wave, the electric and magnetic fields keep each other going so that it can propagate through free space.
 The frequency of this oscillation determines the energy that the wave will carry.
 Higher frequency waves such as Gamma rays carry significantly more energy than longer waves like radio waves or visible light.
 The energy is calculated using the formulae E=hf.
-Where 'E' is energy, 'h' is planks constant, and 'f' is the frequency.
+Where ‘E’ is energy, ‘h’ is planks constant, and ‘f’ is the frequency.

 Electromagnetic Spectrum